Bar of Michigan General Counsel Janet K. Welch has been appointed interim executive

 director at the Bar effective October 23rd 2006.
 In her new role, she will

-oversee the day-to-day operations of the State Bar, implement policies set
+oversee the day-to-day operations of the State Bar, implements policies set

 by the Board of Commissioners and the Representative Assembly, and select and